-The Nippy4+ must not be opened, repaired or modified by unauthorized personnel or interconnected with incompatible equipment.
-If subjected to unauthorized modifications or operations, Breas Medical is no longer responsible for the device's performance and safety and all warranties will become invalid.
+- The Nippy4+ must not be opened, repaired or modified by unauthorized personnel.
+If subjected to unauthorized operations, Breas Medical is no longer responsible for the device's performance and safety and all warranties will become invalid. - The Nippy4+ must not be modified or interconnected to unapproved equipment.